 - The signature of the Chair or other member, as designated by the Chair, of the IRB or Privacy Board, as applicable.

-The following three criteria must satisfied for an IRB or Privacy Board to approve a waiver of authorization under the Privacy Rule:
+The following three criteria must satisfied for an IRB or Privacy Board to APPROVED a waiver of authorization under the Privacy Rule:

 - an adequate plan to protect the identifiers from improper use and disclosure;